sgreer77/gemtools/README.md

 		--lanes comma-separated list of seq lanes to consider
 	Output:
 		--outdir Output directory for output fastq files; subsetted RA and I1 files will be generated here

+## Citing gemtools

+If you use gemtools please cite DOI:10.1093/bioinformatics/btz239